8 Tips to Handle Difficult Situations – Future Grow Academy

 • How can I move forward?

-5. Actively Listen To The Answers
+5. Actively Listen to the Answers

 There is no point in asking great questions if you are not actively listening to the replies.
 Defy the temptation to leap in before you have properly considered the different points of view.
 Often we listen passively or not at all, defending ideas that support our points of view.

-6. Focus On The Life Lesson
+6. Focus on the Life Lesson

 If you have lost your job, the life lesson is to determine your true purpose or something you would love to do as a job.
-If your relationship is falling apart, the life lesson may be to be more caring & responsible.
+If your relationship is falling apart, the life lesson may be to be more caring and responsible.
 Focusing on the lesson lets you invite positive change, making you feel empowered instead of discouraged.

 7. Ask Whether It’s As Big A Problem As It Seems